HannaKalantar/Elk-Stack-Project/README.md

 Now that we have set up both of our hosts and configure files we are now going to create a play book.

 Start your container (if it already is not started) and make sure on your command like is comming directly from your root.
-For example, check your screen to see if you see something like root@5e4b8f36e048:~#, you will want to move into /etc/ansible.
+For example, check your screen to see if you see something like root@5e4b8f36e048:~#.

 When you are in here you are more than welcome to create a playboook, for this exercise we are creating a DVWA (Damn Vulnerable Website App) so this playbook will be for that.